Let's be honest, we all wouldn't mind living the seemingly plush life of a celebrity every once in a while.

 Keep scrolling as we investigate the supposed realness of the TV show that has the world glued to their screens.

-According to former contestants on the English version of I'm A Celebrity, the camp itself isn't all it seems.
+According to former contestants on the English version of I'm A Celebrity, the Murwillumbah NSW camp (where the Australian seasons were filmed in 2022 and 2021 AND the UK season is ALWAYS filmed) itself isn't all it seems.

 Women's Own magazine revealed that some of the rocks where many of the British contestants are seen seated are actually made out of papier-mâché.
 Yep you read that right!